Mountain weather

 Chance of cloud-free hill tops

-50%, best chance in the afternoon
+40%, best chance in the northwest of the Park

 Maximum wind speed expected